zachstultz/anime-lang-track-corrector/readme.md

 ## Goals
 1. Rewrite script to use classes.
-2. Add support for setting all languages supported by fasttext, instead of just english.
-3. Move any values required to be set by the user, to a settings file.
-4. Massive code cleanup.
+2. Massive code cleanup.
-5. Simplify README setup.
+3. Simplify README setup.
-6. Find alternative to Subtitles Edit, and eliminate that dependency.
+4. Find alternative to Subtitles Edit, and eliminate that dependency.
-7. Offer langdetect as an alternative to fasttext.
+5. Offer langdetect as an alternative to fasttext.